cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

   - [Kube Prometheus Stack](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/kube-prometheus-stack/) is used for observability.
 - Cloudbees CI uses [Configuration as Code](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/casc-intro) to enable [New Features for Streamlined DevOps](https://www.cloudbees.com/blog/cloudbees-ci-exciting-new-features-for-streamlined-devops) as well as other enterprise features and configurations.

+> [!TIP]
+> A [Resource Group](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) is added to get a full list with all resources created by this blueprint.

 ## Architecture

 ![Architecture](img/at-scale.architect.drawio.svg)